The number Fifteen -15 in the Bible.

-- The first number fifteen is in Genesis 7:20 and is the depth of water covering the mountains with the Flood.
+- The first number fifteen (cubits – this is twenty feet) is in Genesis 7:20 and is the depth of water covering the mountains with the Flood.

 - The second usage is with the walls of the courtyard of the Tabernacle.
 There were two fifteen cubit walls forming the east side leaving a twenty cubit gap that had an offset hanging acting as the gate (Exodus 27:14).

 - The third usage is in Exodus 16:1 (see 10 Test and Timeline).
 This marked the second month of the Israelites marching out of slavery.